Mitigating Detuning-Induced Systematic Errors in Entanglement-Enhanced Metrology: Performance of the proposed pulse sequence

-First, we consider the simplest case, in which detuning is homogeneous among the spins.
-Figure~\ref{fig:homogeneous} shows the relative standard deviation (RSD):
+First, we consider the simplest case, in which detuning is homogeneous among the spins. we evaluate the performance of the protocol using the relative uncertainty $\epsilon$, defined as the root-mean-square error normalized by the true value:

-which represents the uncertainty of the estimation in the GHZ sensing schemes with and without the composite pulse sequence.

-As shown in Fig.~\ref{fig:homogeneous}, the RSD of the conventional protocol under detuning is even far from the SQL for both cases of $(a)~\delta=\Omega$ and $(b)~\delta=0.1\Omega$.
+Figure~\ref{fig:homogeneous} shows the relative uncertainty of the GHZ sensing schemes with and without the composite pulse sequence.
+As shown in Fig.~\ref{fig:homogeneous}, the relative uncertainty of the conventional protocol under detuning is even far from the SQL for both cases of $(a)~\delta=\Omega$ and $(b)~\delta=0.1\Omega$.
 The performance of the conventional protocol initially follows the Heisenberg scaling, but eventually deviates from it.
 Meanwhile, the composite-pulse protocol achieves a performance close to the Heisenberg scaling ${\cal O}(N^{-1})$ over a broader region than the conventional one, albeit with an offset caused by the longer durations of state preparation and readout.
 It should be noted, however, that even when we employ the composite pulse, the scaling ultimately deviates from the Heisenberg limit, owing to higher-order detuning effects.
 In Fig.~\ref{fig:homogeneous}(a), we observe a significant decrease in the uncertainty of the conventional protocol around $N=200$.
 This behavior arises from higher-order contributions of detuning.
-This leads to an oscillatory behavior of the RSD in the large-$N$ regime.
+This leads to an oscillatory behavior of the relative uncertainty in the large-$N$ regime.
 As a result, periodic recurrences to the Heisenberg scaling appear.
 However, we do not exploit these points as their locations depend on the value of detuning, which is unknown.
 Up to this point, we have assumed that the pulse strength remains fixed throughout the protocol.
-However, if a change in the pulse strength during the protocol is allowed, the RSD can be improved by employing a simple composite pulse (see Appendix~\ref{sec:app} for details).
+However, if a change in the pulse strength during the protocol is allowed, the relative uncertainty can be improved by employing a simple composite pulse (see Appendix~\ref{sec:app} for details).

 Let us now consider a more realistic case in which detuning varies among the spins.
 Figure~\ref{fig:sp_inhomogeneous} presents the results obtained with the same parameters as in Fig.~\ref{fig:homogeneous}, except for the detuning $\delta_{i}$.
 The detuning $\delta_{i}$ is randomly sampled from the following intervals: (a)~$[0,\Omega]$, and (b)~$[0,0.1\Omega]$.